spcl/serverless-benchmarks/README.md

 Feel free to reach us through GitHub issues or by writing to <marcin.copik@inf.ethz.ch>.

-For more information on how to configure, use and extend SeBS, see our
+For more information on how to configure, use, and extend SeBS, see our
 documentation:

 * [How to use SeBS?](docs/usage.md)